bret99/wazuh_custom_rules/browsing_history/README.md

 </agent_config>
 ```

-One actually may get concrete user browsing history for concrete period of time using:
+One actually may get concrete user browsing history for concrete period of time using (from Wazuh Indexer node by default):
 ```
 python3 get_user_browser_history.py
 ```